Information for jobseekers

 Fair Work Commission

-If you lose your job but believe you have been unfairly dismissed by your employer, contact the Fair Work Commission for information on 1300 799 675 or visit the Fair Work Commission website.
+If you lose your job but believe you have been unfairly dismissed by your employer, visit the Fair Work Commission website, or phone 1300 799 675.

 Community services and other useful information

-Lifeline offers a 24-hour confidential telephone counselling service on 13 11 14 or visit their service finder on the Lifeline website.
+- Lifeline provides a 24-hour confidential telephone counselling service on 13 11 14, or use the Lifeline Service Finder to locate free of low cost health and community services.

-beyondblue offers support for depression and anxiety and can be contacted on 1300 224 636 or chat online on the beyondblue website.
+- beyondblue provides immediate support for depression and anxiety by phone on 1300 224 636, or you can chat online.